XRay876/GroupProject_CPAN-144-0NE/README.md

-# EcoTrack – Personal Sustainability Dashboard 🌱✨
+# EcoTrack – Phase 2

 ## What’s new in Phase 2
 | Category | Enhancements |